pltision/toNekoReforged/README.en.md

 - Tail and ears, they can be dye.
 - I also want to make some clothing, but I think modeling them is too hard for me, nah.

+Baubles can use on armor equipment slots, also they can use in Curios.

 ### Collar
 I am adding a functional collar, maybe that's the differential.
 - You can craft it whit some leather and iron, use can open a menu to add some bauble in it.